-Communication is the crucial part.
+Communication is a crucial part.
 If you don’t even know how to greet them, that would be a major turn off.
-On the other hand, if they know that you have the basic skills, they would certainly appreciate the effort.
+On the other hand, if they know that you know the basic, they would certainly appreciate the effort.
 Be ready for their constant command, “Study harder!” (한국어 열심히 공부 in Korean).
-I couldn’t count the times they told me these words which somehow made me think they were putting pressure on me.
+I couldn’t count the times they told me so which somehow made me think they were putting pressure on me.
 I know it was for my sake.
 They told me they wanted to talk with me a lot.
-Language barrier became the villain at that time.

 💝 “Hope for the best, expect the worst.”